Repository

 usage string '' usage instructions

-cfg_opt string '' short or long argument for the configuration file
+cfg_opt string '' short or long option for the configuration file

 cfg_file string '' the default name of the configuration file